Nitvex/epam-project/README.md

  - User can cancel appointment
  - Appointment making and cancellation make requests to server, which stores data about different users.
 So, different users see different data.
  - Time, places, names of masters are requested from server
- - User can't make appointments at the same time, place and master.
+ - User can't make appointments at the same date, time, place and master.
 If he does, warning is shown (disappears in 6 seconds)
+ - User can't make appointments at the past date (or current date).
+Only future dates are allowed.
+If user tries to do that, warning is shown (disappears in 6 seconds)
+ - Appointments are sorted by date

 ### Login page